 Optical image stabilization (OIS) is a must for anyone shooting without a tripod with a long lens or in low light conditions.
 Here's what you need to know.

 Ever have the chance to take a terrific photo and then discover that it came out blurry?
 Maybe you were using a longer lens, or maybe you were indoors with bad lighting.
-Either way, the results can be pretty disappointing, particularly if your subject has been blurred beyond what Luminar’s sharpening and clarity filters can fix.
+Either way, the results can be pretty disappointing, particularly if your subject has been blurred beyond what Luminar Neo’s sharpening tools can fix.
 Sure, in some situations you can try taking the photo again, but if the blur was due to camera shake and you don’t have a tripod, you’re not likely to have better luck.
 This is where optical image stabilization (OIS) can make a huge difference.

-To date, OIS is the most effective image stabilization out on the market.
+To date, OIS is the most effective image stabilization on the market.
 It takes place in the lens (as opposed to inside the camera) using a tiny gyroscope to detect small hand movements.
-It then directs numerous tiny motors to move the lens in in the opposite direction to your shake, all in real time.
-What’s unique with OIS is that the image is stabilized before it reaches the sensor.
-This allows the the auto focus to function more accurately, while the images seen in the optical viewfinder (of DX and FX cameras) are already stabilized and therefore contain more detail and are easier to frame.
+It then directs numerous tiny motors to move the lens in the opposite direction to your shake, all in real time.
+What’s unique about OIS is that the image is stabilized before it reaches the sensor.
+This allows the autofocus to function more accurately, while the images seen in the optical viewfinder (of DX and FX cameras) are already stabilized and therefore contain more detail and are easier to frame.